 Water helps our digestion, helps carry nutrients around our body, protects our internal organs and keeps our heart beating.
 However, we often ignore our body's needs: a report from Harvard University finds older people don't sense thirst as much as younger people, and so don't drink enough water.

-Historic advice has been to drink eight 8-oz glasses of water, or two litres, every day.
-The amount our bodies need differs slightly from person to person, but this is a reasonable, healthy goal to aim for and will cover most eventualities.
+Historic advice has been to drink eight 8-oz glasses of water, or two litres, every day (and to help with this, you can grab our best water bottles for the gym and our best water bottles for hiking The amount our bodies need differs slightly from person to person, but this is a reasonable, healthy goal to aim for and will cover most eventualities.
 Below, we've listed five warning signs to look out for to clue you in that you need to be taking on more water.

 1. Unexplained headaches